su-squares/tenthousandsu.com/_posts/2021-09-04-steganography.md

 Typically you are putting visual stuff in there to make something pretty.
 But if you are a Soviet era spy, you might want to use this as an inconspicuous and very public way of disseminating subversion messages.
 This is a guide for those people...

-All subversives us Linux or macOS, and the command line.
+All subversives use Linux or macOS, and the command line.
 So this guide assumes you are familiar with both of these.
 On macOS, please install [Homebrew](https://brew.sh) and run `brew install imagemagick`.
 For Linux you should probably already have ImageMagick installed and instructions vary to get it.

 ## Convert a tweet-sized poem into a 10×10 pixel PNG file